chomperoni/chomperoni/README.md

-im fifteen and i go bye any/all pronouns!!
+im fifteen and i go by any/all pronouns!!

+i also cant spell anything right apparently SO

 Amy AND Silverfictkin + #1 Silvamy Lover
 DONT take HEAVY inspo/steal my skins plss >_>